 13. Travel Abroad

 Taking a trip by yourself can be intimidating if you’ve never done it before, but many people do it for a variety of reasons, and you might end up loving it.

 Visualize the experiences you seek and the sights you hope to see.
 Lack of company while alone travels allows you to take in your environment at your own pace.
 You won’t feel pressured by a travel companion who decides after 2 hours that they’ve seen enough at a French museum if you want to spend 7 hours there.

 With such flexibility, you can also make spur-of-the-moment adjustments or new plans.
 A sudden shift in itinerary might have a profound effect on a group trip, but when you’re on a solo trip, you can decide on the fly where to eat, rent a car, and explore a nearby city for the day, or anything else that strikes your fancy.
-It’s easy to get a taste for indulgence when you don’t have to make any concessions to anyone else’s wishes, especially considering how often we bend our own plans to suit those of others.
+It’s easy to get a taste for indulgence when you don’t have to make any concessions to anyone else’s wishes, especially considering how often we bend our plans to suit those of others.

-Last but not least, taking a trip solo can provide you a much-needed boost of confidence.
+Last but not least, taking a trip solo can provide you with a much-needed boost of confidence.
 When visiting a foreign and unfamiliar location, it can be disconcerting to find yourself alone for the first time.
-Finding your own way out of a jam, on the other hand, can give you a boost of confidence and restore your faith in your resourcefulness; these are feelings you can take with you wherever you go.
+Finding your way out of a jam, on the other hand, can give you a boost of confidence and restore your faith in your resourcefulness; these are feelings you can take with you wherever you go.

 14 – Help out at an Animal Rescue Organization